tetratelabs/func-e/README.md

 # GetEnvoy

-GetEnvoy is tooling from Tetrate to help simplify your data plane.
-Including distributing, building, deploying and maintaining your Envoy Proxy instances.
+**GetEnvoy is spread across multiple repos.
+For more details head over to [GetEnvoy.io](https://getenvoy.io/github).**

-**For more details head over to [GetEnvoy.io](https://getenvoy.io).**
+The GetEnvoy project is a collection of tooling focused on building, distributing, deploying and maintaining a fleet of Envoys.